haaarshsingh/npx/README.md

 This is a project by [anmol singh.]
 This is simply my version of it for me.

+### If you fork this repo, make sure to star [anmol singh's repo], and credit him for his efforts.

 # Building

 ### Here's some basic instructions on how you can also create your neat little npx card.
 You can also view the instructions on his repo, [here]